nrwl/nx/docs/shared/features/cache-task-results.md

 ## Enable Remote Caching

 By default, Nx caches task results locally.
-Most of the benefits from caching come on CI, where you can **share the cache between different runs**.
-To enable remote caching connect your workspace to [Nx Cloud](/nx-cloud) by running the following command:
+The biggest benefit of caching comes from using remote caching in CI, where you can **share the cache between different runs**.
+To enable remote caching, connect your workspace to [Nx Cloud](/nx-cloud) by running the following command:

 ```shell
 npx nx connect